Denser Environments Cultivate Larger Galaxies

 What Did we Do?

-with the environmental density catalog from Shimakawa et al.
+with the HSC environmental density catalog to create a

 What Did we Find?